sysdesign-code/dev-sec-ops-demo/README.md

 1. Fork the following GitHub Repo: https://github.com/sysdesign-code/dev-sec-ops-demo
 2. Create a new GCP Project, follow the steps here around how to provision and create one: https://cloud.google.com/resource-manager/docs/creating-managing-projects
-3. Once your new project is created, enable Cloud SDK to allow CLI access for `gcloud` either in Cloud Shell or Personal Desktop.
+3. Once your new project is created, enable Cloud SDK to allow CLI access for `gcloud` either in Cloud Shell or local workstation.
 Follow the steps here: https://cloud.google.com/sdk/docs/install
 4. Once you've enabled CLI access, either through your Cloud Shell or local workstation, validate or set your project ID:

     ```gcloud config set project YOUR_PROJECT_ID```